BlackWasp

 }

-At the end of the loop, the StringBuilder may contain the placeholder characters described earlier.
-It is also likely that it will not be exactly four characters in length.
+At the end of the loop, the StringBuilder will contain the converted characters but is likely to not be exactly four characters in length.
+It may also include placeholder characters, as we will see shortly.
 The final part of the GetSoundex method rectifies these problems before converting the StringBuilder into a string and returning the result.
 Add the final three lines to the method:

 RemovePlaceholders(soundex);